 For better or for worse, amp models are all different.

 However, we can narrow it down to certain parameters.

 As I mentioned previously, I believe that tube-driven amps in the style of Marshalls are the best for the song.

 And I’ll do this brief guide with such amps in mind.

-As for the input gain, the song’s intro and all lead parts are with a higher gain setting.
+As for the input gain, the song’s intro and all lead parts should have a higher gain setting.

 I suggest that you dial it in at around 80 to 85%.

 If you have a modern high-gain amp, then you can go lower.

 All of this, of course, means you need to use a distortion channel on your amp.